Vulnerability Disclosure Statement

 - HTTP / GET request

-- Provide proof-of‐exploit code if you have that, encrypted with our PGP Public Key identified above.
+- Provide proof-of‐exploit code if you have that.

 - Describe how you found the potential product security vulnerability, and the potential impact.